top of page

 Wild Thing

-Wild Oysters of Mossel Bay come from the Klein Bark River near Mossel BayMossel Bay is a gem along the Garden Route and always has been one of South Africa’s biggest sources of wild oysters There are several indigenous species of oysters in South Africa, with the Cape rock oyster or black oyster growing largest on rocky reefs along the east coast.
+Wild Oysters of Mossel Bay come from the Klein Bark River area near Mossel BayMossel Bay itself is a gem along the Garden Route and always has been one of South Africa’s biggest sources of wild oysters There are several indigenous species of oysters in South Africa, with the Cape rock oyster or black oyster growing largest on rocky reefs along the east coast.
 Oysters and their relatives, such as scallops, mussels, and clams, have existed for over 500 million years.
 Over a decade ago, archaeologists exploring a nearby cave in South Africa uncovered evidence of shellfish dinners enjoyed by humans from 164,000 years ago.
 This demonstrates how early of a role oysters played in early society and survival.

 Oysters are harvested with legal permits form the ocean ensuring that Cape Oysters supplies only the best fresh wild oysters.
 The Oysters harvested are from the specie called Streostrea Margaretacea – also known as Common Rock Oysters.
 Harvesting is done in sustainable and eco-friendly manor.
 Oysters can be distributed though out South Africa.
 All Oysters are live, none frozen and can live without water for up to 1 week in cold storage.